forderud/WindowsEventQuery/README.md

 Event severity level values: Critical (`System/Level=1`), Error (`System/Level=2`), Warning (`System/Level=3`), Information (`System/Level=4`).

+NOTICE: `System/Level=0` information events have been observed in the "Application" log.

 ## Examples of logged events
 Some examples of system problems automatically logged by Windows.
 All of these events can also be accessed through the Windows Event Log APIs.